Davaiz76/tech2xl/README.md

 - DLCI: for frame relay subinterfaces
 - Duplex: duplex of ethernet interfaces (full, half, auto, a-full, a-half). a-full and a-half are auto duplex with duplex detected.
 - Speed: speed of ethernet interfaces (10, 100, 1000, auto, a-10, a-100, a-1000, etc.). a-NNN are auto speed with speed detected.
+- Media type: Media type of the interfaces (10/100/1000BaseTX, 1000BaseSX SFP, etc)
+- Reset counter: time since the counters have been reset
+- Reliability: reliabilty of the interfaces
+- Tx load : the load of transmission of the interfaces
+- Rx load : the load of receiving of the interfaces

 CDP neigbors sheet:

 - Name: hostname of local device